ToF-/bowling-score-lisp/src/sbcl.md

      (+ x y))
 40
 ```
-The `let*` forms allows using variables previously defined in the form, which `let` doesn't allow:
+The `let*` form allows for defining bindings with variables previously bound in the same list. (`let` won't let you do that).
 ```
 * (let ((x 17)
         (y (+ 23 x))